openleanchain/RAG101/setup/rag_demo/README.md

  - the two prompt files in data/prompts/ (if you want to change how the AI talks)

 ## 2. MiniLM model (local copy from a zip)
+We will use the MiniLM embedding model that you can download from hugging face or get from your team lead.
 1. Get the model zip file from your team lead.
 2. Unzip it into the `data/models/` folder inside this project.